 Go Serverless

-Amazon Web Services give you access to more than 50 unique services that you can stack and use based on your requirements.
+Amazon Web Services gives you access to more than 200 unique services that you can stack and use based on your requirements.
 When moving to DevOps, it is one of the most reliable options for you to not just begin with, but also scale up with.

-BitCot helps you reduce the time spent on learning about all these services.
+Bitcot helps you reduce the time spent on learning about all these services.
 We understand your business and help you use the most beneficial services based on the outcome that you want for your business.
+In 2024, Bitcot has successfully implemented AWS solutions for over 500 clients across various industries, resulting in an average cost savings of 35% and a 40% increase in operational efficiency for our clients.